 - Learn about modern neuroscience data analysis

-- Some linear algebra background (or interest in learning!)
+- Some linear algebra background (3+ hour crash course is provided)

 - Some neuroscience background (or interest in learning!)

-- Some MATLAB programming experience (only to complete exercises)
+- Some MATLAB/Python programming experience (only to complete exercises)

 - Interest in learning applied linear algebra